Written by: Richard Frykberg

 There are two variations of planning on investment measures: overall planning (in total and by year) and cost element planning.
 Overall planning is similar to budgeting in that it is not required to assign the plan to cost elements, as it is a higher-level control concept.
 Cost element planning, by contrast, is intended for more detailed cost variance analysis, and is performed by cost element.

-The cost elements can be ‘natural’ accounts reflecting the nature of expenditure (eg consulting fees) or secondary ‘internal allocation’ accounts (eg internal labour).
+The cost elements can be ‘natural’ accounts reflecting the nature of expenditure (eg consulting fees) or secondary ‘internal allocation’ accounts (eg internal labor).
 Typically, organizations leverage one general ledger account for capital costs, and it this account that is used for planning.
 The key difference with cost element planning is that the plan can be maintained by month.
 This makes cost element planning the appropriate tool for maintaining Capital Expenditure forecasts on a monthly basis.

 Forecasts